Tag Archives: perspective

 Share

-Dinosaurs or Tiaras: Facing Intolerance
+Dinosaurs and Tiaras: Facing Intolerance

 I love that my graduate students have challenged, tackled and addressed controversial issues this semester.
 Our focus on digital citizenship has addressed issues of intolerance week after week.
 I find myself challenging my beliefs and asking questions that I never even thought of when I first started teaching.